Nolte: How I Learned to Stop Worrying and Love Deficit Spending

 It’s your turn to fight for the future.
 Make it whatever you want.

-Just leave my Medicare and Social Security alone — and even if you don’t I’m covered… I saved my money.
+Just leave my Medicare and Social Security alone — and even if you don’t I’m covered… You see, I saved my money.
 I’m by no means rich, but I do have enough squirreled away to point and laugh until I’m 97.

+And I was able to squirrel all that money away because deficit spending kept my taxes low.

 Follow John Nolte on Twitter @NolteNC.
 Follow his Facebook Page here.